 Related topics:

-Tips for managing your insurance costs if you have a pre-existing condition
+- How to get approved for insurance if you have a pre-existing condition